jewettaij/visfd/README.md

 ("[visfd.hpp](./lib/visfd/visfd.hpp)")
 which is primarily used to extract geometric shapes, volumes, and other features from 3-D volumetric images (tomograms).
+*VISFD's most useful feature is probably its ability to segment cell volumes in Cryo-ET images, as well as closed membrane-bound compartments within cells.*
 VISFD also includes a basic C++ library for reading and writing MRC files.
 ("[mrc_simple.hpp](./lib/mrc_simple/mrc_simple.hpp)").